haruki-nikaidou/b-blog/src/content/blog/transaction-in-event-driven-system.md

 Each of these has different consistency and latency requirements, making it a perfect case study for our hybrid pattern.

-## Transactional Outbox

-The Transactional Outbox pattern solves this by:
-1. Writing events to an outbox table within the same database transaction
-2. A separate process reads the outbox and publishes to the message queue
-3. Events are marked as published after successful delivery

-This works, but it comes with trade-offs:
-- **Polling adds latency**: Checking the database every few seconds delays event delivery
-- **Change Data Capture is complex**: Real-time CDC solutions like Debezium are powerful but add operational overhead
-- **Large payloads in MQ**: Full event data flows through the message queue

 ## A Better Approach: Hybrid Outbox with Claim Check and Buffer

 In a production AI chat platform, I implemented a pattern that separates different delivery mechanisms into dedicated tables.
 The key insight: **different event types have different requirements and should use optimized storage**.
+And using [claim check](https://learn.microsoft.com/en-us/azure/architecture/patterns/claim-check) pattern by only publishing the ID of the event into message queue.

 ```
 ┌─────────────────────────────────────────────────────────────┐